 The Cash Practice Model Is Growing

-This business model for medical care is not a new one.
+This business model for medical care is a familiar one.
 Professionals in the fields of dentistry, specialty medicine, and even surgery have begun to operate this way.
-All in the name of PATIENT SATISFACTION and doing what is NEEDED not just what is easy to document so the doc doesn’t get left eating the cost!
+All in the name of PATIENT SATISFACTION and doing what is NEEDED, not just what is easy to document, so the doc doesn’t get left eating the cost!
 After all, when did the objective of medical care shift from getting completely better to ‘how cheaply you could be cared for’?

 In a cash practice, maximum accessibility and value are stressed.
 Have a question for the doctor?
 They will answer it thoroughly.
 Need some extra hands-on care?
 They will be excited to give it to you.
 Valuable patient education and teamwork are hallmarks of cash practices.
-And another great bonus: ALL of this great treatment and you are still 100% entitled to reimbursement by your health insurance provider.
+And another great bonus: ALL of this is excellent treatment, and you are still 100% entitled to reimbursement by your health insurance provider.

-In a blog post that came across my desk recently, an MD colleague of ours eloquently wrote about ‘what would happen if a restaurant were operated in the same manner as a medical practice’.
-This piece is ESSENTIAL reading for anyone who is looking to be their own best health care advocate.
+In a blog post that came across my desk recently, an MD colleague of ours eloquently wrote about ‘what would happen if a restaurant were operated in the same manner as a medical practice.’
+This piece is ESSENTIAL reading for anyone looking to be their best health care advocate.